Rammsauer/greenwashing/README.md

 Jack looks at Tyler -- they lock eyes.
-Jack does his best to stifle his spasms of pain, his body a quivering, coiled
+Jack does his best to stifle his spasms of pain, his body a quivering, coiled knot.
+He bolts toward the sink, but Tyler holds on.
 </pre>